PavanRangani/docs/docs/prd/philanthropy/export.md

 - Column Name

-  - `Non-Profit Firm` - Show Organization name
+  - `Non-Profit Firm`
+    - Show Organization name or short name.
+    - Show organization group in bracket.
   - `Project` - Project of the organization
   - Year Column
-    - If payment is `Pending` , shows Approved amount of that payment.
+    - If all payments are `Pending` , shows Approved amount of that payment.
-    - If Payment is `Paid`, show `Paid` amount of that payment.
+    - If all payments are `Paid`, show `Paid` amount of that payment.
+      - If both `Pending` and `Paid` payments are available then show total of `Approved amount` for pending payment and `Paid` amount for paid.
   - Total Amount
+    - show total amount of raw.

 ### From and To Filter